EdwinWenink/pandoc-filters/slides/README.md

 - `mainfont`: select system font
 - `titlefont`: separate font for slide titles (assumes xelatex due to fontspec)
     * If unspecified, `mainfont` will be used.
+- `lecture-id`: if specified, use alternate title page format for lecture series

 Note that fonts are specific to your system.